maverickjia/maverickjia.github.io/_talks/2017-12-17-poster-AGU.md

 ---
-title: "A data-driven algorithm to optimize the placement of continuous monitoring sensors on oil and gas sites"
+title: "Determining Crust and Upper Mantle Structure by Bayesian Joint Inversion of Receiver Functions and Surface Wave Dispersion at a Single Station: Preparation for Data from the InSight Mission"
 collection: talks
-type: "Talk"
+type: "Poster"
-permalink: /talks/2023-12-11-talk-AGU
+permalink: /talks/2017-12-17-poster-AGU
-venue: "AGU Fall Meeting 2023"
+venue: "AGU Fall Meeting 2017"
-date: 2023-12-11
+date: 2017-12-17
 location: "San Francisco, California"
 ---